iocroblab/coindesigner/README.txt

 to have to recompile coin3d, we decided to incorporate those file to our project

-Most icons used in coindesigner are part of Crystal Icons.
+Most icons used in coindesigner UI are part of Crystal Icons.
 This icon theme was created by Everaldo and is now developed by him in association with the Crystal Artists Staff.
 See http://linuxcult.com/node/10

+Icons for sceneGraph nodes are based on "Dia Shapes for Open Inventor Scenegraphs", package, compiled by Alejandro Sierra.

 The ivfix code used inside of coindesigner was originally written by the SGI crew, and released as GPL code in 2000.